Treatment for GI Bleeding

 - inject medicines into the bleeding site

-- treat the bleeding site and surrounding tissue with a heat probe, an electric current, or a laser
+- treat the bleeding site and surrounding tissue with an electric current to burn and seal the bleeding blood vessel

 Surgery